KEEP CALM AND GROW A BUSINESS

 Poor work-life balance is one of the leading causes of stress according to a survey by the Alternative Board, an organization that helps business owners from different industries collaborate.
 Most of the business owners surveyed work more than 40 hours a week, and nearly a fifth of them work more than 60 hours a week.

-Dave Scarola, Alternative Board vice president, suggests trying to schedule a few days or hours off, the same way an important business meeting gets scheduled.
+Dave Scarola, Alternative Board's chief operating officer, suggests trying to schedule a few days or hours off, the same way an important business meeting gets scheduled.
 "Delegating activities that fall below your pay grade can also dramatically decrease your workload and increase your time for much-needed rest," Scarola says.

 Dealing with the flow of money coming in and out of a business can cause enormous stress, especially when finances are tight, says Nedalee Thomas, CEO of Chanson Water USA in Laguna Hills, California, which sells water purifiers.
 "When I first started my business, we would have $20,000 worth of bills due every Friday.
 Often on Wednesday I would only have $500 in the account and then somehow by the skin of our teeth by Friday we would have enough."

 Week after week Thomas didn't have enough money to cover her bills until the last minute.
 But after she realized that things worked out week after week, she was able to let the stress subside.
 A believer in Christianity, Thomas says she turned to her faith, worked hard, and resolved to trust God and stop worrying.
-Ten years later, her business is still working.
+More than 10 years later, her business is still working.

 Keeping track of all your to-dos is an important first step.
 Ashburner uses project management software to help him manage this list, and uses due dates, labels, and categories to keep things organized.
 Getting everything done can still be difficult, but having an organized system can help alleviate the sense of helplessness that sometimes arises.

-John Turner, CEO and founder of QuietKit, a free mediation program for beginners, says, "One of the biggest stressors I face is the tension of what I end up not doing when I choose to focus. ...
+John Turner, CEO and founder of QuietKit, a free meditation program for beginners, and creator of the website-feedback tool UsersThink, says, "One of the biggest stressors I face is the tension of what I end up not doing when I choose to focus. ...
 There's always tension around what you chose not to do, and if that was the better call."
 There is an opportunity cost to everything business owners do.
 How can they know what's worth their time?

 Rather than stress over lost potential opportunities, Turner reminds himself that the work that goes into each task can have a compound effect.
 "Spreading yourself thin will result in nothing," Turner says, "but focusing on only a few things will result in real returns over time."